How to Make Milk Kefir and its Health Benefits

 Milk kefir grains in a plastic strainer

 However, like any living culture, milk kefir grains require care and attention to thrive.
-Homemade milk kefir is made by adding, preferably raw organic milk to milk kefir grains.
-These grains are made up of various microorganisms such as bacteria and yeasts and consist of proteins and polysaccharides.
+Homemade milk kefir is made by adding, preferably raw organic milk, to milk kefir grains.
+These grains are made up of various microorganisms, such as bacteria and yeasts, and consist of proteins and polysaccharides.

 These microorganisms work together to create the most favorable environment in which they can both survive.
 The yeasts provide the necessary vitamins for the bacteria to grow in this collaboration.
 In turn, the bacteria produce an acid that the yeast needs for survival.